-The entire process of getting into ecommerce can be quite a handful.
-From starting out and looking for logistics partners up to making your first sale, there will be quite a few challenges you’ll need to navigate through.
-But before you can even take bigger steps like seeking out order fulfillment services USA-based businesses have come to rely on, you have to take the first step of launching an online store.
+The entire process of getting into eCommerce can be quite a handful.
+From starting out and looking for logistics partners such as ShippingTree, to making your first sale, there will be quite a few challenges you’ll need to navigate through.
+But before you can even take bigger steps like seeking out order fulfillment services that USA-based businesses have come to rely on, you have to take the first step of launching an online store.

 If you’re starting from scratch, or if your brick-and-mortar store doesn’t have an existing website, then Shopify is a great platform to get you started.
 What you’ll first notice with this subscription-based platform is the clean and user-friendly dashboard.
 This makes implementing changes simple with Shopify, even if you don’t have someone dedicated to web development.

-Digging deeper, you’ll find other useful benefits such as a built-in point of sale (or POS) system.
-This helps Shopify pull ahead of the pack by allowing for the integration of both online and offline transactions.
-The result is a versatile system that can allow for easier accounting if you want to maintain a physical store on top of your ecommerce business.
+Digging deeper, you’ll find other useful benefits such as a built-in point of sale software nz system. (aka: POS) This helps Shopify pull ahead of the pack by allowing for the integration of both online and offline transactions.
+The result is a versatile system that can allow for easier accounting if you want to maintain a physical store on top of your e-commerce business.
 And if any issue occurs, Shopify also has a dedicated support team that can provide assistance.

-These factors are just a few of what helped Shopify become a leading ecommerce platform for small retailers and big business alike.
-However, there are still other options out there and specifically, one great alternative if you already have a website that’s linked to one of the most popular content management systems (CMS).
+These factors are just a few of what helped Shopify become a leading e-commerce platform for small retailers and big businesses alike.
+However, there are still other options out there, and specifically, one great alternative if you already have a website that’s linked to one of the most popular content management systems (CMS).

 Still, there might be some types of businesses that may require more customization options.
 If you want more specific functionalities or if you just want more options to stand out, then you might want to look into our last option.